 I tried to start typing out how I knitted this blanket, but since I didn’t take any photos while actually making it, things got really confusing really fast.

-This video I found on YouTube does a great job of explaining how to arm-knit your blanket.
 Below, I continue with the wool I used, how much, and where to get it.

 Where To Get Wool For Your Chunky Knit Blanket